Queer-Friendly Events to Plan Your Trip Around

 Mountain Laurel Festival, Pineville

 The Mountain Laurel Festival sounds like something straight out of a fairytale.
-Each year, since 1931, colleges and universities from all over Kentucky pick one female representative to attend the festival, where they perform an elaborate 15-second curtsey in front of the governor during a ceremony, who then chooses a winner.
+Each May over Memorial Day weekend, since 1931, colleges and universities from all over Kentucky pick one female representative from each to attend the festival.
+They perform an elaborate 15-second curtsey in front of the governor during a ceremony, who then chooses a winner.
 Besides the glamorous pageantry, the festival hosts live music and vendors.

 How to stay safe: Pineville is no gay haven, so it may be best to leave the pageantry to the contestants and let them be the show.
 Come for the charm and storybook environs.
 Perfect for a low-key, long weekend with your significant other.